The Ultimate List of the Best Apps for Students

 Circle of 6 U

 Circle of 6 U has a few features to keep students safe.
 First, it has location tracking and campus maps built in, ensuring your student knows where they are and how to get to their destination.
-Second, your student can list trusted friends and send out pre-formatted group messages with critical details about their location in just two taps.
+Second, your student can create groups of trusted friends and send out pre-formatted group messages with critical details about their location in just two taps.

 bSafe